Lean World Class®: Evolving from Traditional Lean Thinking

 Summary

-Why Partial Lean Doesn't Work: the Limits of Traditional Lean
+Why Partial Lean Doesn’t Work: The Limits of Traditional Lean

 What is Lean World Class®?
 The new industry standard